databrary/policies/definitions.md

 An *Investigator* or *Affiliate Investigator* who contributes *Data* to Databrary.

+#### Collaborators

+Persons authorized by a *Data Contributor* to have access to *Data* stored on Databrary. *Collaborators* need not be authorized Databrary *Investigators* or *Affiliate Investigators*.

 #### Research Staff

-Persons authorized by the *Investigator's* *Institution*, excluding the *Investigator* or any *Affiliate Investigator* under the Investigator’s supervision, who will have access to Data.
-Research Staff include project staff or students conducting dissertation or thesis research.
+Persons under an *Investigator’s* supervision who will have access to an *Investigator's* *Data*. *Research Staff* include students conducting dissertation or thesis research.

 #### Depicted Individual(s)